baobach/Algo-Trading-Strategies/README.md

 ## Trade logics

 Create trade logics by implementing trader's trategies like EMA, RSI etc. Backtesting the trade logic and analyze the PnL

+## Testing the pull request

+This is updated